pausan/migrate2gitlfs/README.md

   converting this project into lfs.
 The warnings are in textual form.
 This tool might detect secret files that you might want to delete, but it is up to you to act on these warnings.

+- **history_rename_files**: Dictionary containing pairs of *search* and *replacement* strings that will be applied to file names.
+This way you can rename full paths, all file names or just static patterns when replaying history.
+In the dict you can put several search/replacement pairs, but all will be applied to all files in the history, so be careful.

 - **history_delete_files**: List of paths/files that you'd like to be deleted from history.
 Please note that only specified paths will be deleted.
 If a file